PatriciaDaher/Spotify/README.md

 ## Project Overview

-Spotify: Company Overview

-Founded on April 23, 2006, by Swedish entrepreneurs Daniel Ek and Martin Lorentzon, Spotify has grown into one of the world’s leading platforms for audio streaming and media services.
+Spotify was founded on April 23, 2006, by Swedish entrepreneurs Daniel Ek and Martin Lorentzon, Spotify has grown into one of the world’s leading platforms for audio streaming and media services.
 Available across mobile, tablet, and laptop devices, Spotify offers users seamless access to a vast library of digital audio content — including music, podcasts, and recently, audiobooks.
 As of December 2024, Spotify reported over 678 million monthly active users, of which 268 million were paying subscribers, reaffirming its position as a dominant force in the global audio streaming market.

 - Analyzing data from 520 spotify users to understand what customer behaviors are indicators that lead to a Free User becoming a paid subscriber.
 We tackle this problem in three different ways: